Flint Hill Private School is founded by Don Niklason.

-The Board of Trustees vote to proceed with construction of the Activity Center on the Lower and Middle School Campus.
+The Board of Trustees votes to proceed with construction of the Activity Center on the Lower and Middle School Campus.
 Girls’ athletics teams join the Independent School League (ISL).

 Flint Hill joins the Potomac School, the Maret School, St. James and Mercersburg to form the Mid-Atlantic Conference (MAC).

-Flint Hill breaks ground on Phase II of the Activity Center, which includes the Olson Theater, new classrooms and additional facilities for science, fine arts and athletics activities.
+Flint Hill breaks ground on the second phase of construction for the Activity Center, which includes the Olson Theater, new classrooms and additional facilities for science, fine arts and athletics activities.

 Dedication of the Olson Theater and Middle School Wing.

 A class of 64 students is the last to graduate from the Academic Drive campus.
 The Upper School opens for the 2001-2002 school year, with facilities for science, visual arts, language, math, the Learning Center, and new athletic fields and tennis courts.
 The new campus was dedicated at Homecoming.

 A “Collaborative Classroom of the Future” initiative launches with tablets provided to students in fifth grade.
 This program was the catalyst for Flint Hill’s commitment to incorporating leading-edge technology practices in the classroom.